AdaCore/learn/courses/advanced-spark/chapters/ghost_code.rst

 This code is correct.

-The loop is unrolled by GNATprove here, as D'Range is 0..6.
+The loop is unrolled by GNATprove here, as :ada:`D'Range` is :ada:`0 ..
+6`.
-The automatic prover unrolls the recursive definition of Sum.
+The automatic prover unrolls the recursive definition of ``Sum``.

 Example #9